 Emergency shelter proposals are for daytime or overnight shelter operations and support services that provide temporary and short-term services.
 Special priority may be given to services dedicated to unaccompanied minors and young adults (18-24) and families.
 Emergency Shelter proposals may include drop-in/day centers.
 Please note that renewal projects for transitional housing will be funded under Emergency Shelter (no new applications for transitional housing will be accepted).
 Any recipients of General Funds who are currently supporting emergency shelter activities will need to apply.
+Project budgets can include any combination of the following line items:

-- Operations include costs associated with operating and maintaining shelters and providing other emergency lodging when appropriate.
+- 1. Operations include costs associated with operating and maintaining shelters and providing other emergency lodging when appropriate.
 May include costs associated with creating new beds in shelter facilities. - 2.
-Operations Day Shelters include costs associated with operating drop-in/day time services - 3.
-Essential Support Services include services such as case management, child care, education services, employment assistance and job training, outpatient health services, legal services, life skills, mental health services, substance abuse treatment services, transportation, and services for special populations. - 4.
+Operations (day shelters) include costs associated with operating drop-in/daytime services. - 3.
+Essential Support Services include services such as case management, childcare, education services, employment assistance and job training, outpatient health services, legal services, life skills, mental health services, substance abuse treatment services, transportation, and services for special populations. - 4.
 Supplies for Shelters include cost of sheets, blankets, cots, pillows, other supplies. - 5.
-Food include the cost of food service at shelters; vouchers for groceries or restaurants, services which provide referrals to food banks, pantries or other similar services to assist clients meet their nutritional needs. - 6.
-Transportation include cost of client transport to and from shelters, meal programs, or other service providers.
+Food and water, include the cost of food service at shelters, vouchers for groceries or restaurants, services which provide referrals to food banks, pantries or other similar services to assist clients in meeting their nutritional needs. - 6.
+Transportation includes cost of client transport to and from shelters, meal programs, or other service providers.
 This may include vehicle lease/purchase and maintenance. - 7.
 Vouchers/checks for lodging include funds given to clients (or paid to providers on behalf of clients) to purchase shelter in motels, hotels, boarding houses, private homes, or apartments (only when emergency shelter is unavailable).